Get free SEO audit

 There are a few elements that must go into rendering and be instantly available on the page:

-- Meta tags – these include the viewport, meta content type, title tag, meta description, social tags, subheadings, and every other meta tag.
+- HTML meta tags – these include the viewport, meta content type, title tag, meta description, social tags, subheadings, and every other meta tag.
 They tell the search engine what the content is about, so it can list it in its results.

 - Internal and external links with all needed attributes (follow and index in particular).
 It’s important to use links not in onclick, but in an HREF format.